hwray/Discoveroute/README.md

 ####Example use case:

-* It's the morning of your first day at a new job.
-You'd like to find a convenient place to stop for coffee on the way in.
+* It's your first week at a new job.
+You'd like to explorea few convenient places to stop for coffee on the way in.

 ![Home screen](http://i102.photobucket.com/albums/m93/hwray/pic2s_zps15164cb2.png)
 ![Tutorial](http://i102.photobucket.com/albums/m93/hwray/pic1s_zpsd994f843.png)